 If you are self-employed and seeking car finance, it can be a bit more complicated but overall you should be able to secure finance.
 One of the most important things you can do when you’re self-employed is to make sure you have all of your documents prepared as you’ll need to show you earn a regular income.
 If you run a business, your application will be stronger if you have been trading for at least 2 years and can show that you have turned over a profit.
 If you are an individual you will generally need to have at least 3 months bank statements (regardless of your credit score) as you need to be able to show that you can afford to pay back a loan.

 Your type of job will also affect your chances of being approved for car finance if you are self-employed.
-If you are a self-employed taxi driver you won’t be able to take out car finance for a vehicle that will be used for work.
+If you are a self-employed taxi driver you may find it difficult to obtain car finance for a vehicle that will be used for work.
 This is because a car that is used as a taxi will be used more often than an average car would be and the miles the car will do is increased.
+To find out more about applying for taxi driver finance, please go to our page.

 You can read more about self-employed car finance here.